tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ## About

 The Import Inline Hook enables you to add custom logic to the process of importing new users into Okta from an app.
-You can resolve uniqueness conflicts, update the results of any matching rules that were applied, and set user profile attributes.
+You can change the values of attributes in the app user profile and Okta user profile, and you can control whether the imported user is treated as a match for an existing user or not.

 ## Objects in the Request from Okta

-For the Import Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:
+The outbound call from Okta to your external service will include the following objects in its JSON payload:

 ### data.appUser.profile